The Dark Side of the Moon: Recording

 "Time" and "The Great Gig in the Sky" were recorded next, followed by a two-month break, during which the band spent time with their families and prepared for a tour of the United States.
 The recording sessions were frequently interrupted: Waters, a supporter of Arsenal F.C., would break to see his team compete, and the band would occasionally stop to watch Monty Python's Flying Circus on television while Parsons worked on the tracks.
-In 2003, Gilmour said: "We would sometimes watch them but when we were on a roll, we would get on."
+Gilmour recalled, "...but when we were on a roll, we would get on."

 After returning from the US in January 1973, they recorded "Brain Damage", "Eclipse", "Any Colour You Like" and "On the Run", and fine-tuned work from previous sessions.
-Four female vocalists were assembled to sing on "Brain Damage", "Eclipse" and "Time", and saxophonist Dick Parry was booked to play on "Us and Them" and "Money".
-With director Adrian Maben, the band also filmed studio footage for Pink Floyd: Live at Pompeii.
-Once the recording sessions were complete, the band began a tour of Europe.
+Four female vocalists were assembled to sing on "Brain Damage", "Eclipse" and "Time", and the saxophonist Dick Parry was booked to play on "Us and Them" and "Money".
+With the director Adrian Maben, the band also filmed studio footage for Pink Floyd: Live at Pompeii.
+The album was completed and signed off at Abbey Road on 9 February 1973.
+Gilmour recalled the band listening to the finished album for the first time as "a moment of great joy and of satisfaction and the feeling of achievement that we'd really gone that extra mile".